tuvtran/curated-guides/OOPC++.md

 		// this friend function could be in public or private section of class Student friend double getSumGrades(Student &s1);

+		// we need friend classes when various members of a class may need access to private members of the current class friend class StudentGrader;
 };

 double getSumGrades(Student &s1) {
 	// function content
 }

+class Student Grader {
+	// content here
+};
 ```